Notes on the Geography of The Eastern United States: Manhattan: Rivers, Rocks, Brownstones, Highrises

 Rock outcrops in Central Park and close to the Metropolitan Museum of Art.

-Brownstones on West 90th Street approach the maximum density of the city in the 19th century.
+Brownstones on West 90th Street reveal the common density of residential neighborhoods in the 19th century.

 Take away the trees, and the compression is stark enough to give Daniel Boone the heebie-jeebies.